ReactTraining/classic-react-workshop/JavaScriptPrimer.md

 We're excited to have you attend one of our workshops!
 Here's a JavaScript (re)fresher to help you get up-to-speed on some of the newer features of the language we'll be using throughout the workshop to help you get the most out of it.

+Note: All of the syntax discussed here is actually part of the JavaScript spec, though you may not have seen it yet.
+See the [Babel](https://babeljs.io/docs/learn-es2015/) project for more info.

 ## Let and Const

 JavaScript has always had `var`: